Chillee/MovieRankings/README.md

 ### C tier - OK Movies 5-7/10

 1. A Star is Born - 7/10.
 I watched this movie for the plot, so I actually skipped all the scenes where they scene, even the last one, (except for Shallow).
 I'm glad he died at the end, made sense.
+1. Dunkirk - 5.5/10.
+5 means the movie was barely enjoyable and that's how I felt about this film.
+Generally, don't like war movies.
+The beginning of the movie is very slow.
 1. Hell or High Water - 5/10.
 This movie just felt so cookie cuter...
 The Sheriff who's a few weeks out of retirement, some bank robbers, in the West.
 Basically, this movie was nothing special.
 Also, I'm done watching films about the West.
 I don't have a particular complaint, but I guess the guns get old for me.
 (For reference, I've watched the Good the Bad, and the Ugly, There Will Be Blood, No Country For Old Men, probably some others that I'm forgetting... and I've had enough of this genre, it is NOT for me)

 ---